Last Updated on February 26, 2023

 How is Canine Vaginitis diagnosed?

-If you notice any of the signs mentioned above or symptoms, don’t wait it out or even try to treat your dog on your own.
+If you notice any of the signs mentioned above, don’t wait it out or try to treat your dog on your own.
 Vaginal inflammation is a health issue that progresses quickly.
 It’s imperative to take your girl to the vet pronto!

-The professional diagnosis will start from you, where you share all that you can about your dog’s past and present health.
+The professional diagnosis will begin with a thorough medical history, where you share all that you can about your dog’s past and present health.
 The vet will look at the medical record of your pet and perform a physical exam.

-Expect a series of test to be performed.
-It will include a blood chemical profile, a complete blood count, urinalysis, and an electrolyte panel.
+Expect a series of tests to be performed.
+These tests will include a blood chemical profile, a complete blood count, urinalysis, and an electrolyte panel.
 These tests are necessary to help rule out health issues with similar symptoms to canine vaginitis.

 X-rays or ultrasounds may be taken if your vet suspects tumors.